-If you're searching for the appropriate cocktail, then allow me to suggest the Bee's Knees.
-This is a speakeasy classic, and not necessarily in a good way: thanks to the Volstead Act, professionally manufactured booze was in short supply, leading many drinkers to turn to slapdash spirits such as the notorious bathtub gin.
-To mask the flavor of these noxious spirits, plenty of strong flavors and rich sweeteners were added to the cocktail shaker, resulting in some bloodcurdling bad concoctions.
+The Bee's Knees is a speakeasy classic, and not necessarily in a good way.
+Thanks to the Volstead Act, professionally manufactured booze was in short supply, leading many drinkers to turn to slapdash spirits such as the notorious bathtub gin.
+To mask the flavor of these noxious spirits, plenty of strong flavors and rich sweeteners were added to the cocktail shaker, resulting in some bloodcurdlingly-bad concoctions.

 The Bee's Knees was among those drinks with a bad reputation, but it's easily redeemed using a decent gin and an easier hand with the shaker.
 As drinks writer David Embury noted in his landmark The Fine Art of Mixing Drinks in 1949: